11 Apr How Much Does It Cost to Visit All 50 States?

 Now, we hope to pay off all 27K of student loan debt in the next as soon as possible by continuing to live in an RV.
 You can learn more about paying off our debt here.

-We flew to Hawaii and drove/flew to Alaska for a grand total of $4,602.38.
+To truly visit every state in America, we flew to Hawaii and drove/flew to Alaska for a grand total of $4,602.38.
 The line by line deets are below:

 Get our best tips and resources for transformational travel